mbarquin/slim-dynamic-routing/readme.md

 Mandatory.
 It's used to autload controllers using its namespace.
 These controllers must extend \mbarquin\SlimDR\ParentController or implement \mbarquin\SlimDR\ControllerInterface as explained below.

 * **getApp()**
 Instances and returns a new \Slim\App Instance with all previous params implemented.
+(In testing process) If in initial static method slim($app) a Slim\App object was provided as param, this function will setup this instance and return it.

 Now you only have to extend the SlimDR ParentController on your controllers or implement **ControllerInterface** by yourself on your parent controller.
 This implementation is intended to avoid *Service Location anti-pattern*, our controllers must provide a way of communicating which are their dependencies.
 In this way our controllers will not depend on containers, only on the services we really need to use.